Admissions Tip: Reapplying to Business School

-Revisit your applications.
+Revisit your applications

-Consider your data points.
+Consider your data points

-Your results this year may reflect some valuable information about your competitiveness at a top program.
-It’s important that you only apply to schools that you would be happy attending, but if you were unsuccessful at all of the programs to which you applied, it might be time to think about how realistic your list of target schools was and to add a few more to the mix.
+Your results this year may represent feedback about your competitiveness at a top program.
+It’s important that you only apply to schools that you would be happy attending, but if you were unsuccessful at all of the programs to which you applied, it might be time to think about how realistic your list of target schools was – and to add a few more to the mix.

-Schedule a feedback session, if applicable.
+Schedule a feedback session, if possible